-The Section of Mechanics and Mechanisation consists of six Researchers (one Full Professor, one Associate Professor and four Assistant Professors), all of the scientific sector AGR/09 - Agricultural Mechanics.
+The Section of Mechanics and Mechanisation consists of six Researchers (one Full Professor, three Associate Professors and two Assistant Professors), all of the scientific sector AGR/09 - Agricultural Mechanics.
 They are Agronomists and Engineers, and this allows to face all the aspects, structural, functional, and of interaction with the operator, of agricultural machineries and agro-food and energy plants.

 - Machines and techniques for soil protection.